-The School Nutrition Fund is an enterprise fund that generates revenue in support of its operations.
-Revenue sources include federal meal reimbursements, state funding, and cafeteria sales.
-The FY 2024 School Nutrition fund anticipates \$24 million in revenue, an increase of 4.3% above the FY 2023 budget.
+The School Nutrition fund is an enterprise fund meaning it generates its own revenues.
+Its sources of revenue include federal reimbursement, state funding, and cafeteria sales.
+The FY2024 School Nutrition fund expects \$24 million in revenue, primarily from these revenue sources.
+This represents a 4.3 percent increase over FY2023.